-- Allow inbound connections in the Security Group for HTTPS (TCP port 443) and RDP (TCP port 3389) for the cloud-based Migrate server. - Install the Migrate Agent on the source workload, then register the workload with the cloud-based PlateSpin Migrate server.
-See Section 2.6.2, "Requirements for Workload Registration," on page 62 and Section 19.7, "Registering Workloads and Discovering Details with Migrate Agent," on page 302.
+- Ensure that workloads can reach the public IP address for Migrate server.
+Set the AlternateServerAddress parameter to the Migrate server's public IP address on the PlateSpinConfiguration page.
+See "Configuring Alternate IP Addresses for PlateSpin Server" on page 115. - Install the Migrate Agent on the source workload, then register the workload with the cloud-based PlateSpin Migrate server.
+See "Requirements for Workload Registration" on page 61 and "Registering Workloads and Discovering Details with Migrate Agent" on page 309.

 To download the Migrate Agent, launch the PlateSpin Migrate Web Interface and click the Downloads tab.
-For information about installing and using the Migrate Agent, see "Migrate Agent Utility" on page 357.
+For information about installing and using the Migrate Agent, see "Migrate Agent Utility" on page 363.